 NOTE: We try to update this guide as quickly as possible but because there have been so many new developments, it is difficult to continuously update.
 If you are looking for immediate updates, check out the Sierra Club of Hawaiʻi's Live Updates page or your local news.

 In November 2022, 1,100 gallons of toxic fire suppressant leaked from a storage tank and into the ground.
-While Navy officials declared the water safe, they are unsure of the cause of the fire suppressant leak and claim this will further delay defueling the fuel tanks.
-Additionally, the U.S. Navy withheld information that these "forever" chemicals were in groundwater samples in 2020 and 2021 and refuses to release video of the latest spill.
+While Navy officials declared the water safe to use, they are unsure of the cause of the fire suppressant leak and claim this will further delay defueling the fuel tanks.
+Additionally, the U.S. Navy withheld information that these "forever" chemicals were in groundwater samples in 2020 and 2021.

 WATCH: Contamination in Navy’s water system a crisis decades in the making from Honolulu Civil Beat and Hawaiʻi News Now.

 Access limited to UHWO students, faculty, and staff